OpenTechFund/secure-email/README.md

 [mailpile.is](http://mailpile.is)

 Mailpile is an email client designed to quickly handle large amounts of email and also support user-friendly encryption.
 The initial focus is on email, with plans to eventually support post-email protocols like bitmessage, flowingmail, or darkmail.
 Also, the developers hope to add support for XMPP-based chat in the future.
+Since the Mozilla foundation has not committed the resources necessary to keep Thunderbird contemporary, the Mailpile initiative holds a lot of promise as a cross-platform mail client that seeks to redesign how we interact with email.

 **Keys:** Mailpile email encryption is based on OpenPGP (it uses your GPG keyring).
 Key discovery will be handled using OpenPGP keyservers and including public keys as attachments to outgoing email.
 Public keys are trusted on first use, with plans for validation via DANE and manual fingerprint verification (future support for a p2p protocol might include additional methods, such as Certificate Transparency or Short Authentication Strings).
 Currently, keys are not backed up.

 **Application:** Mailpile UI is written using HTML5 and Javascript, running against a self-hosted Python application (that typically lives locally on the device, but might be running on your own server).

 **Limitations:** Mailpile does not currently have a scheme for recovery if your device is destroyed or a method for securely synchronizing keys among devices.
-The search index of email stores words as hashes, but the domain of words in written language is small enough that this likely will not afford proper protection should an attacker gain access to the disk.
+Although the search index is stored encrypted on disk (if the user already has GPG installed and a key pair generated), it is encrypted in a way that requires the index to be loaded entirely into memory.
+Mailpile is under very active development, so these and other issues may change in the near future.

 * Written in: Python, Javascript
 * Source code: http://github.com/pagekite/mailpile